mongodb/docs/source/reference/commands.rst

       { replSetFreeze: 0 }

-   Restarting the :option:`mongod` process also unfreezes a replica set member.
+   Restarting the :program:`mongod` process also unfreezes a replica set member.

    :dbcommand:`replSetFreeze` is an administrative command, and you